“I believe that happy girls are the prettiest girls.”

 But what if you focused on what you could change?
 That’s when miraculous things happen.

-Think about it, if you focus on things out of your control, like other people’s thoughts, emotions, feelings, the weather, traffic, world disasters, the state of the economy, guess where you’ll stay?
+Think about it, if you focus on things out of your control, like other people’s thoughts, emotions, feelings, the weather, traffic, world disasters, and the state of the economy, guess where you’ll stay?
 STUCK.

 You’ll be miserable all the time and stuck in those bad habits you’re trying to change.